FortiGate / FortiWiFi

 Compatibility

-Social WiFi has been tested and is proven to work on the following configurations:
+Social WiFi has been tested and proven to work on the following configurations:

 FortiWiFi - wireless interfaces